Practical Guide

 PROVO CANYON HEBER LEHI Silicon Slopes US-189 I-15

 Provo Canyon is the route for anyone commuting to Silicon Slopes (Adobe, Qualtrics, Ancestry, a hundred other tech campuses).
 It's US-189 south out of Heber, through the canyon, past Sundance, and down to Orem/Provo where you hop on I-15 north to Lehi.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Honest warning: Provo Canyon is narrower, twistier, and less plowed than Parleys.
 If you're commuting this route daily, it's genuinely the more weather-sensitive of the two.
 A snowy morning can push this drive over an hour easily.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Heber → Park City (via US-40)